 I took the hint.
 I did not go into work early that morning, but I found myself listening to Annunciation Radio on the way back home and throughout the morning as I got ready for work — and throughout the week.
 On Tuesday morning, the car was still in the same driveway, but the bible was gone.
 That was when I first noticed the license plate:

 The letters F, U, and S always jump out at me when I see them together in that order.
 FUS will always stand for my alma mater Franciscan University of Steubenville.
-I’ve never experienced Catholicism and spirituality anywhere like it is at FUS and was blessed to grow up in the same town as that institution.
+I’ve never experienced Catholicism and spirituality anywhere to the extent it is present at FUS.
+I was blessed to grow up in the same town as that institution.
 I failed to notice the license plate letters the morning before.
 I was too preoccupied with the bible sitting on the trunk of that white Cadillac.
 Seeing the FUS license plate the next day was somewhat of a double “coincidence.”